RotherOSS/doc-otobo-installation/content/migration-from-otrs.rst

 .. code-block:: SQL

    -- in the OTRS database
    CREATE DIRECTORY OTRS_DUMP_DIR AS '/tmp/otrs_dump_dir';
    GRANT READ, WRITE ON DIRECTORY OTRS_DUMP_DIR TO sys;

 .. code-block:: bash

-    expdp \"sys/Oradoc_db1@//127.0.0.1/orclpdb1.localdomain as sysdba\" schemas=otrs directory=OTRS_DUMP_DIR dumpfile=otrs.dmp logfile=expdpotrs.log
+   expdp 'sys/Oradoc_db1@//127.0.0.1/orclpdb1.localdomain as sysdba' schemas=otrs directory=OTRS_DUMP_DIR dumpfile=otrs.dmp logfile=expdpotrs.log

 3. Import the OTRS schema, renaming the schema to ``otobo``.

 .. code-block:: bash

-    impdp \"sys/Oradoc_db1@//127.0.0.1/orclpdb1.localdomain as sysdba\" directory=OTRS_DUMP_DIR dumpfile=otrs.dmp logfile=impdpotobo.log remap_schema=otrs:otobo
+   impdp 'sys/Oradoc_db1@//127.0.0.1/orclpdb1.localdomain as sysdba' directory=OTRS_DUMP_DIR dumpfile=otrs.dmp logfile=impdpotobo.log remap_schema=otrs:otobo

 .. code-block:: SQL

    -- in the OTOBO database
    -- double check
    select owner, table_name from all_tables where table_name like 'ARTICLE_DATA_OT%_CHAT';

-    -- optionally, set the password for the user otobo ALTER USER otobo IDENTIFIED BY XXXXXX;
+   -- optionally, set the password for the user otobo
+      ALTER USER otobo IDENTIFIED BY XXXXXX;

 4. Adapt the cloned schema ``otobo``:

 .. code-block:: bash

    cd /opt/otobo
-    scripts/backup.pl --backup-type migratefromotrs # it's OK that the command knows only about the otobo database, only last line is relevant sqlplus otobo/otobo@//127.0.0.1/orclpdb1.localdomain < /home/bernhard/devel/OTOBO/otobo/2021-03-31_13-36-55/orclpdb1.localdomain_post.sql >sqlplus.out 2>&1
+   scripts/backup.pl --backup-type migratefromotrs # it's OK that the command knows only about the otobo database, only last line is relevant.
+   # Replace the path to the .sql file with your actual backup path.
+   sqlplus otobo/otobo@//127.0.0.1/orclpdb1.localdomain < /path/to/your/backup/orclpdb1.localdomain_post.sql >sqlplus.out 2>&1
+   # Double check the result in your database:
-    double check with `select owner, table_name from all_tables where table_name like 'ARTICLE_DATA_OT%_CHAT';
+   # select owner, table_name from all_tables where table_name like 'ARTICLE_DATA_OT%_CHAT';

-5. Start the web server for OTOBO again
+1. Start the web server for OTOBO again

-6. Proceed with step 5, that is with running ``migration.pl``.
+2. Proceed with step 5, that is with running ``migration.pl``.

 .. note::